-Now, outdoor pools.
-At almost any pool, you can expect a partially shaded kiddie splash pool, a shallow non-schwimmer pool, a deep lap pool, lots of grass, a playground, and a restaurant.
-If you have a Zurich summer badi pass, you can get into any Zurich city pool (indoor, outdoor, and strandbads) not just the one where you bought the pass.
+At almost any pool, you can expect a partially shaded kiddie splash pool, a shallow non-swimmer pool, a deep lap pool, lots of grass, a playground, and a restaurant.
+If you have a Zurich summer badi pass, you can get into any Zurich city pool (both indoor and outdoor) not just the one where you bought the pass.
 All of these pools have very limited metered parking, so it’s better to take public transport if you can.
 I’d recommend the following outdoor pools:

 Heuried – big water slide in addition to the regular stuff